dhruvkjain/pkms/content/index.md

 I have tried my best to keep all this in simpliest and easiest form.

 ### "Storms in my head ruin the garden that my heart holds".
-### This quote inspired me to organize my mind more to avoid such storms.

 ---
 ### For my current leanings visit : [[what_im_learning]]